 There isn’t one right answer to this question — it depends on countless factors, often including what state you live in and got married in, and whether you have a prenuptial agreement.

-Before we start discussing how divorce impacts your student loans, we want to be clear that nothing in this article should be taken as financial or legal advice.
+Before discussing how divorce impacts your student loans, we want to be clear that nothing in this article should be taken as financial or legal advice.
 This broad overview of student loan debt responsibility post-divorce doesn’t take your unique circumstances into consideration, which is why we recommend discussing the nitty-gritty details with a financial advisor or attorney.

 That being said, let’s look at how divorce might impact student loans in various circumstances.